According to Jeff Foster, humans have two core fears:

 Change the Goal

-First, embrace the idea that the goal is not to get rid of the fear before taking action.
-“Courage doesn’t mean we are never afraid, courage is simply daring to take action, despite our fear,” says Ruth Soukup, host of the Do It Scared podcast and author of a new book by the same name.
+First, embrace the idea that the goal is not to get rid of fear before taking action.
+“Courage doesn’t mean we are never afraid, courage is simply daring to take action, despite our fear,” says Ruth Soukup, author of Do It Scared: Finding the Courage to Face Your Fears, Overcome Adversity, and Create a Life You Love (2019)

 Retrain the Brain